jullienl/jullienl.github.io/_posts/2025-11-07-Configuring-SAML-SSO-with-HPE-GreenLake-and-Passwordless-Authentication-for-HPECOMCmdlets.md

 **Purpose**: Configure PingID to support passwordless SSO authentication for the [HPECOMCmdlets](https://github.com/jullienl/HPE-COM-PowerShell-Library) PowerShell module when connecting to HPE GreenLake.

-**Use Case**: Enable `Connect-HPEGL -SSOEmail user@company.com` to authenticate via PingID push notification without requiring password entry.
+**Use Case**: Enable `Connect-HPEGL -PasswordlessSSOEmail user@company.com` to authenticate via PingID push notification without requiring password entry.
+(For password-based sign-in instead, use `Connect-HPEGL -Credential user@company.com` — no passwordless policy required.)

 To support HPECOMCmdlets SSO functionality, PingID must be configured to: